 Lemon Balm (Melissa officinalis) is useful both as a tincture and essential oil.
 It is an antiviral herb with the benefit of soothing nerve pain and nervousness.

 I have seen the tincture work effectively to help sores to heal up quickly though some reports say the essential oil is more potent.
-Both lemon balm essential oil and tincture can be found at Mountain Rose, a supplier of very high quality herbs and herbal products.
-If you love herbs like I do, you may find it hard to only buy 1 thing (like I do).
+Both lemon balm essential oil and tincture can be found at here, a supplier of very high quality herbs and herbal products.

 When you first feel the “tingling” sensation, begin to apply the tincture or diluted essential oil.
 You can also take the tincture internally or drink lemon balm tea to hasten the healing process!